 - Friends of the Guild – $45

-- The Joint Membership Policy has been established to allow two artists that work together to create one body of work to be able to exhibit that work in Guild shows.
+The Joint Membership Policy has been established to allow two artists who work together and create one body of work to be able to exhibit that work in Guild shows.

-- Joint Membership may be held by no more than two artists who collaboratively create and exhibit the same artwork.
+Joint Membership may be held by no more than two artists who collaboratively create and exhibit the same artwork.
 Studio assistants, apprentices, administrative or clerical assistants DO NOT qualify for Joint Membership status.
 To change the secondary member to primary member status, the secondary member must have been on record as the secondary member for the current year and the previous five years without interruption.
-Primary member can only be replaced by the secondary member in case of death, permanent disability or permanent retirement (motion #4 BOD minutes 4/01).
+Primary member can only be replaced by the secondary member in case of death, permanent disability or permanent retirement.
 The secondary member can be changed once a year, with written notification to The Guild.
 Joint members may not serve on the Board concurrently.

-- A Joint Membership is a single membership and will always be treated as such.
-The primary member holds 51 percent of the membership and always retains ownership of the membership and in the case of joint exhibiting membership retains the booth space.
+A Joint Membership is a single membership and will always be treated as such.
+The primary member holds 51 percent of the membership and always retains ownership of the membership and, in the case of joint exhibiting membership, retains the booth space.
 The second artist holds 49 percent of the membership, and is known as the secondary member.
-Joint Exhibiting Memberships and Joint Associate Memberships (according to bylaws), are allowed only one vote in Guild elections.
+Joint Exhibiting Memberships and Joint Artist Member Memberships (according to bylaws), are allowed only one vote in Guild elections.

-- A Joint Membership’s collaborative work must pass the jury process to be eligible for art fair participation.
+A Joint Membership’s collaborative work must pass the jury process to be eligible for art fair participation.
 Art Fair booths will be registered in the Primary member’s name only.
-Both the Primary Member and secondary member must be present in the SAF booth no less than 60 percent of each day of the fair (per Rule #4).
+Both the Primary Member and secondary member must be present in the Ann Arbor Summer Art Fair booth no less than 60 percent of each day of the fair.
 A booth held by a Joint Membership may additionally register as a booth sharer, subject to regulations governing booth sharing.